 - 2:2 Persons to Explain Records: Home Office Senior principals of the firm are responsible for explaining all records and establishing policies and procedures. - 2:3 Registered Principals: PICI registered principals shall exercise such operational authority and within such function area, as is expressly delegated by the senior principals of the firm.
 Each registered person will be assigned a registered principal as supervisor.
 OSJ and branch offices are under the direct supervision of the Home Office senior principals.
-Each representative signs a Letter of Operational and Supervisory Understanding detailing the authority granted to them to facilitate the day to day activities of their business.
+Each representative signs a Letter of Operational and Supervisory Understanding detailing the authority granted to them to facilitate the day-to-day activities of their business.
 The CCO or designee shall inspect each OSJ office annually and each branch office at least once every three years.
-The firm maintains a separate audit schedule specifying cycles and review criteria. - 2:4 OATS Reporting: Senior Home Office principals will be responsible for the supervision of OATs reporting.
-All reporting is currently submitted by our clearing firm.
-Our clearing firm reports our trades under our MPID number. - 2:5 Producing Managers: Senior Home Office principals will be responsible for reviewing the activity and transactions of any producing managers.
+The firm maintains a separate audit schedule specifying cycles and review criteria. - 2:4 CAT Supervision: All reporting is currently submitted by our clearing firm, Hilltop Securities (HTS).
+The CCO or designee will be responsible for the review of CAT reporting by periodically logging into FINRA CAT portal and reviewing the Compliance Error Rates to ensure firm is under the maximum 5%.
+The review will be evidenced by written and/or electronic documentation.
+The CCO will request annually clock synchronization certification provided by our clearing firm. - 2:5 Producing Managers: Senior Home Office principals will be responsible for reviewing the activity and transactions of any producing managers.
 All transactions are reported daily and monthly and are reviewed by a senior principal in a timely manner.
 If any situation occurs that requires further review, the Home Office may examine various account documents and reports. - 2:6 Heightened Supervision of 20% Producing Managers/Associated Persons: PICI will review and calculate on a rolling twelve month period the activity of any 20% producing manager.
 All transactions are reported on a blotter and will be reviewed by a senior home office principal daily. - 2:7 Limited Size and Resource Exception (Rule 3012): PICI is using the "Limited Size and Resource Exception granted by FINRA as follows: - PICI is a small broker dealer with a small number of registered reps and staff